Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

 When most people hear the name Panasonic, they immediately think about consumer-electronic devices.
 While that’s very much part of their business and legacy, the company is also shifting heavily toward lithium-based technologies.
 Panasonic and Tesla developed a strong, if somewhat under-appreciated partnership.
 Notably, Panasonic manufactures Tesla vehicles’ lithium-ion batteries at Tesla’s vaunted Gigafactory.

 More importantly, all signs point to the two companies continuing their relationship into other business ventures.
 Call it a corporate “bromance” that looks to be a viable opportunity for long-term gains.
 This idea gets more credibility considering that PCRFY has suffered the same fate as other lithium and battery stocks.
 PCRFY is down roughly 44% since the year-ago period.

 But especially once things shake out for Tesla, I believe Panasonic will latch on for the ride up.

 As one of the leading lithium and battery stocks in the markets, FMC (NYSE:FMC) is a must-watch name if you’re interested in this sector.
-But admittedly, the past year hasn’t panned out too well for the company; FMC shares were pretty much flat year-over-year after taking a 12% nosedive at the end of 2018.
+But admittedly, 2018 didn’t pan out too well for the company; FMC shares were pretty much flat year-over-year after taking a 12% nosedive at the end of 2018.

-Management stated that the primary catalyst for the profitability boost was its 2017 buyout of DowDuPont’s (NYSE:DWDP) agricultural assets.
+Management stated that the primary catalyst for its recent profitability boost was its 2017 buyout of DowDuPont’s (NYSE:DWDP) agricultural assets.
 But also noteworthy were lithium sales, which have witnessed a resurgence.